-The preparation of the Company's financial statements in accordance with PFRS requires management to make judgments and estimates that affect the amounts reported in the financial statements and related notes.
+The preparation of the Group's interim consolidated financial statements in accordance with PFRS requires management to make judgments and estimates that affect amounts reported in the interim consolidated financial statements and related notes.
 Judgments and estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-Actual results may ultimately differ from these estimates.
+Actual results may ultimately vary from these estimates.

-3.1 Critical Management Judgments in Applying Accounting Policies
+3.1 Critical Judgments in Applying Accounting Policies

-In the process of applying the Company's accounting policies, management has made the following judgments, apart from those involving estimation, which has the most significant effect on the amounts recognized in the financial statements:
+In the process of applying the Group's accounting policies, management has made the judgments mentioned on the succeeding pages, apart from those involving estimation, which has the most significant effect on the amounts recognized in the interim consolidated financial statements: